Family Educational Rights and Privacy Act of 1974 (FERPA)

 School officials may disclose any and all educational records, including disciplinary records, to another institution at which the student seeks or intends to enroll without the prior consent of the student.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Coastline Community College to comply with the requirements of FERPA.
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Lake Tahoe Community College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office